EraKoeks/BMI-Calculator/README.md

 What I learned?

 - How BMI calculator works.
-- -How to round with 2 or 1 decimals.
+- How to round with 2 or 1 decimals.